-The Labyrinth Journey: Walking the Path to Fulfillment?, written by Carl Teichrib, is our newest Lighthouse Trails Print Booklet Tract.
-The booklet tract is 18 pages long and sells for $1.85 for single copies.
+The Labyrinth Journey: Walking the Path to Fulfillment?, written by Carl Teichrib, is our newest Lighthouse Trails Print Booklet.
+The booklet is 18 pages long and sells for $1.85 for single copies.
 Quantity discounts are as much as 50% off retail.
 Below is the content of the booklet.
-To order copies of The Labyrinth Journey click here.
+To order copies of The Labyrinth Journey, click here.

 Symbols are keyholes to doors in the walls of space, and through them man peers into Eternity . . .
 Symbolism, then, is the divine language, and its figures are a celestial alphabet.1

 . . . symbolical rites are the external expressions of man’s inward desire to unite with Divinity.2

 Whilst we cannot be exactly sure what the labyrinths were used for, they were clearly a symbol of the Christian way, representing the path of the soul through life.3